My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 A dom/sub switch into fisting, and an oral bottom who prefers anonymity and sensory deprivation meet in a bar.
 How do they make a relationship work?

-Context is, my husband and I have been together for 32 years and this past month I found out he has been cheating on me with anonymous ‘blow-n-go’ hookups over the prior 9 months.
+The context is that my husband and I have been together for 32 years and this past month I found out he has been cheating on me with anonymous ‘blow-n-go’ hookups over the prior 9 months.

 This has been a total devastation to find out given we had a monogamous relationship all this time.
 This was also a sexual surprise given my sexual appetite and range are much greater than his.
 I typically have an orgasm daily, and my ‘range’ covers many aspects of leather, latex, ff, ws, and dom/sub play.